 The lifetime of the existing LANSCE klystrons is unprecedented [1].
-If infant mortality is not included, at the start of the latest operating cycle in December, 2004, the average klystron installed on LANSCE had in excess of 111,000 filament hours and 92,000 HV hours.
-The predicted life from our failure statistics, excluding infant mortality, is 129,000 filament hours.
+If infant mortality is not included in October, 2006, the average klystron installed on LANSCE had in excess of 142,000 filament hours and 119,000 HV hours.
+The average predicted life from our failure statistics, excluding infant mortality, is 129,000 filament hours.

-Fig. 3 shows a bar chart of the hours on the installed and spare LANSCE klystrons.
 The klystron age is considerably in excess of what has been achieved at other facilities and the klystrons are unarguably approaching end of life.
 This is one of the primary motivations for the refurbishment of the RF system.
+More information on the performance and reliability of the existing gridded-tubes and klystrons at LANSCE can be found in reference [4].